Advanced Skate Workshops in London

 Places are limited so please book in advance by completing the booking form at the bottom of this page telling us your name and phone number and the course date you would like to attend.

-The Workshop on 5th April will concentrate on the following techniques:
+A typical Workshop will concentrate on the following techniques:

 * backwards crossovers